Home Insulation, Roof Ventilation & Bath Fan Project In River Falls, WI

 Homes with mansard roofs often attract the attention of a passersby.
 Also known as curb and French roofs, this style of home is characterized by steep sides and a dual pitch.
 While they are of notable beauty, this roof style is prone to ice dams, which can cause costly damage.

-Bath Fan: In order to safely remove the moisture from the bathroom below the home’s attic, we added a Panasonic Whisper bath fan.
+In order to safely remove the moisture from the bathroom below the home’s attic, we added a Panasonic Whisper bath fan installation.
 We vented it out through the home’s roof in order to avoid introducing additional moisture to the home’s attic, which can cause frost, wet insulation, mold, and mildew.
 The Panasonic Whisper is an optimum choice because it is powerful, yet quiet.

-Air Sealing & Insulation: Attic air sealing is the meticulous process of identifying and sealing off areas of the attic that are allowing interior air to filter in.
+Attic air sealing is the meticulous process of identifying and sealing off areas of the attic that are allowing interior air to filter in.
 In this home, areas of concern included the waste vent pipes, attic opening, and the areas around the recessed lighting.
-Once this had been done, we installed closed cell spray foam insulation which has a high R-value and is also highly resistant to moisture.
+Once this had been done, we moved forward with a closed cell spray foam insulation installation which has a high R-value and is also highly resistant to moisture.
 After this step has been completed, we added cellulose insulation.
 Over time cellulose insulation develops a crust which provides additional attic air sealing.
 Cellulose insulation is easy to evenly distribute and is also more resistant to moisture than fiberglass insulation.

-These measures will prevent air from moving from the attic to the home’s living spaces, and vice versa.
+These home ventilation measures will prevent air from moving from the attic to the living spaces, and vice versa.
 In addition, ice dam and condensation issues will be alleviated.
 Lastly, it is a certainty that the home’s energy bills will be dramatically lower.